diogorg/countries-vue/README.md

 - Sass
 - Local Storage
     - Good to avoid calling API all the time
-# TODO LIST
-1. Add jest tests
-    - Sorry, my fault
-2. CI/CD for tests and coverage
-3. Change vuex to use real models, adapters and interfaces
-    - Get a little close to a SOLID in front-end
-4. Rebuild with Typescript
-    - I like Typescript.
 # CREDITS
 - This app uses: REST Countries (https://restcountries.com)
 - Google Maps